univention/ucs-school/doc/ucsschool-changelog/index.rst

 What's new?

 * The UCS@school UMC modules can now identify users by their primary email address instead of their username, controlled by the new UCR variable ``ucsschool/umc/show-email-instead-of-username``.
-Independently of this variable, user searches now always match the primary email address as well.

 .. _changelog-show-email: